shakebugs/browser/README.md

 npm install @shakebugs/browser
 ```

-### Script tag
+### CDN

-Alternatively, you can include this library directly into your HTML file using a script tag:
+Alternatively, library can be added to your project through CDN.
+Bundle is delivered through JSDelivr CDN.

+Add the following script to your code:

 ```html
 <script type="module">